Our Employee Population

 Scotiabankʼs strength comes from a highly diverse workforce — thousands of Scotiabankers around the world who contribute their talents and skills, and share their unique perspectives, backgrounds and experiences.

-The charts below provide a snapshot of the Scotiabank team, as well as a few key indicators regarding our workforce.
-These include turnover rates, union membership and approach to organizational change and restructuring.
+The charts below provide a snapshot of the Scotiabank team, as well as key indicators regarding our workforce.
+These include turnover rates, union membership and our approach to organizational change and restructuring.

 - Employee population by region

 - Geographic breakdown by country

 - Total voluntary* turnover of high-performing employees** (Canada)

 - Managing labour relations